File: how to nourish, style and maintain your hair?

 The final word

-If I had to summarize these 6,000 words in one sentence, I would tell you that the most important thing is to determine your hair type .
+If I had to summarize these 6,000 words in one sentence, I would say that the most important thing is to determine your hair type .
 This is really the preliminary step, absolutely crucial.
 This will allow you to learn how to maintain and care for them properly, in order to have hair in great shape.
-Finally, style as you wish, according to your personal inspirations and your wardrobe.
+Finally, style it as you wish, according to your personal inspirations and your wardrobe.

 PS: If you have any questions, don't worry... we'll answer them just below in the comments! 😉